jodokus31/factorio/README.md

 Map presets for harder rail worlds

 ### (SR) Rail world
 Rail world with higher time evolution.
+Resources are scarcer, but almost as large as vanilla rail world.

+### (SR) Death rail world
+Rail world with death world biter and pollution settings.
+Resources are scarcer, but almost as large as vanilla rail world.

+### (SR) Rail world marathon
+Rail world with higher time evolution and marathon recipes and technology setting.
+Resources are scarcer, but almost as large as vanilla rail world.

+### (SR) Death rail world marathon
-Resources are scarcer, but as large as vanilla rail world.
+Rail world with death world marathon biter, pollution, recipes and technology settings.
+Resources are scarcer, but almost as large as vanilla rail world.

 ### (SR) Rail world small but rich
 Rail world with higher time evolution.
 Resources are scarcer and smaller, but richer (except oil).

-### (SR) Death rail world
-Rail world with death world biter and pollution settings.
-Resources are scarcer, but as large as vanilla rail world.

 ### (SR) Death rail world small but rich
 Rail world with death world biter and pollution settings.
 Resources are scarcer and smaller, but richer (except oil).

-### (SR) Rail world marathon
-Rail world with higher time evolution and marathon recipes and technology setting.
-Resources are scarcer, but as large as vanilla rail world.

 ### (SR) Rail world marathon small but rich
 Rail world with higher time evolution and marathon recipes and technology setting.
 Resources are scarcer and smaller, but richer (except oil).

-### (SR) Death rail world marathon
-Rail world with death world marathon biter, pollution, recipes and technology settings.
-Resources are scarcer, but as large as vanilla rail world.

 ### (SR) Death rail world marathon small but rich
 Rail world with death world marathon biter, pollution, recipes and technology settings.
 Resources are scarcer and smaller, but richer (except oil).